-- i.
-To explore the term archaeology and to know its scientific beginning; - ii.
+- ii.
 To develop a critical reading of the subject; - iii.
-To know the philosophy of the subject; - iv.
+To know the philosophy of the subject; and - iv.
 To explore the technical aspects of it; - v.
 To understand the subject with the aid of other natural and social sciences.